What is the Prospective Marriage Visa (Subclass 300)

 While the Department of Home Affairs can request extra documentation to support your claims, they do not have to, and can move to make a decision to refuse the visa.
 Therefore it is crucial to provide sufficient information to allow the decision maker to understand your relationship and to demonstrate that you meet all the requirements of the visa.

-Having assisted with many successful Partner visa applications, our team can guide you through the process and advise on what you can do to ensure your visa application has the best possible outcome.
+Having assisted with many successful Prospective Marriage visa applications, our team can guide you through the process and advise on what you can do to ensure your visa application has the best possible outcome.

 As of 1 July 2025, the government application fees are as follows: